-With Braxton’s diagnosis of ASD I was referred to Shaping Outcomes and assigned the most magnificent Key Worker who has guided me and helped me put all Braxton’s and Jett’s support into place.
+With Braxton’s diagnosis of ASD I was referred to Shaping Outcomes and assigned a magnificent Key Worker Development Specialist who has guided me and helped me put all Braxton’s and Jett’s support into place.
 From speech therapy, social groups and physio to just making sure I’m mentally ok I couldn’t ask for anything else.

 The one piece of advice I would pass on to someone who is at the beginning of their experience would be, everything is going to be ok.
 Contact Shaping Outcomes and you will be in the most amazing, hands of people who genuinely care.